shanebarringer/react-router-tutorial/lessons/04-nested-routes/README.md

 can share the navigation with all screens in the app.
 We do it in two
 steps:

-First, let the `App` `Route` have children, and move the other routes underneath it.
+First: let the `App` `Route` have children, and move the other routes underneath it.

 ```js